gustavopolonio/netflix-clone/README.md

 This project is part of my personal portfolio, so I would appreciate if you provide me any feedback about the ideia, code, structure or anything you could report to make me a better developer.

-Feel free to use the E-collect as you wish, either to study or make improvementes!
+Feel free to use the CloneFlix as you wish, either to study or make improvementes!

 # :rocket: Features
 - :blue_book: The [The movie db API](https://www.themoviedb.org/documentation/api) provides all the films and tv shows information.